gzelle007/Smart-Baby/README.md

 Describe your product or solution’s X-Factor (unique value proposition).  - Search market to see if there is something that does the moitoring and functional and aesthetically pleasing

-Smart baby is an unitrusive and functional smart device.
+Smart baby is an unitrusive and functional smart device monitior for babies and school aged children .
 Key features for our product include:

+- [ ] Compatible with home hub devices such as Alexa, Google, etc.
+- [ ] Smart phone compatible
+- [ ] High definition 360° camera that can be accessed and moved using phone app
+- [ ] Bluetooth compatible speakers
+- [ ] Plays white noise
-- [ ] Light functions
+- [ ] Connects to music apps on your phone, such as spotify
-- [ ] Sound functions
+- [ ] Reads e-books
-- [ ] teaching and blutooth capabilities
+-	[ ] E-Learning capabilities
+- [ ] Temperature readings
+- [ ] Humidity readings
+- [ ] Digital communication with the child
+- [ ] Functional lights within the balloon
-- [ ] wifi connections.
+- [ ] Can be used as a night light
+- [ ] Can be used as a grow clock – light-based signals that teaches your child when to stay in bed and when to wake up and get out of bed

 Our physical device will have the ability to connect to a funtional app on the parent(s) phone(s).
 Feeback we have recieved is that with an app you can't use your phone normally.
 Our solution to this probelm would be to have the app working in the background.
 The parent would have a push notifcation come through when there is a distrubance wiithin the childs room.